Finca El Morito

 5. Drying

-Finca el Morito: Our Strengths
+Finca El Morito: Our Strengths

 Varieties

-Value chain
+Value Chain

-Laboratory analysis
+Laboratory Analysis

-Decades of tradition, passion, and knowledge passed down from
+Decades of tradition, passion, and knowledge passed down from generation to generation.

-Products
+Our Products

 Nirvana Coffee Line

-• Export: June – January
+Harvest: May – November · Export: June – January

 Golden Buds Line

-• Export: June – January
+Harvest: May – November · Export: June – January

 Mystic Coffee Line

-• Export: June – January
+Harvest: May – November · Export: June – January

 Supreme Coffee Line

-• Export: June – January
+Harvest: May – November · Export: June – January

 Our Certifications

-Our participation in fairs
+Our participation in international trade fairs and industry events.

 Contact Us